Ganago strike not enough as Lens lose against Gueye’s Paris Saint-Germain | Goal.com

 The midfielder was recently suspended from the Champions League after he was shown a straight red card during PSG’s defeat to Manchester City in the first leg of their semi-finals clash on Wednesday.

-Moments before the hour mark Mauricio Pochettino’s men were two-goal up after Marquinhos headed home Neymar’s cross.
+Moments before the hour mark Mauricio Pochettino’s men were two goals up after Marquinhos headed home Neymar’s cross.

 Ganago then reduced the deficit for the Blood and Gold, firing his effort from close range beyond the reach of goalkeeper Keylor Navas.

-Mauro Icardi then thought he had opened the scoring in the 83rd minute when he hit the back of the net but the video assistant referee ruled out ht effort for offside.
+Mauro Icardi then thought he had added to the scoring in the 83rd minute when he hit the back of the net but the video assistant referee ruled out the effort for offside.

 Despite the effort from Lens to try and level matters, PSG held on to their lead to clinch victory at Parc des Princes.